dyhes/zulip/docs/translating/translating.md

 ### Capitalization

-We expect that all the English translatable strings in Zulip are properly capitalized in a way consistent with how Zulip does capitalization in general.
+We expect that all the English translatable strings in Aloha are properly capitalized in a way consistent with how Aloha does capitalization in general.
 This means that:

 - The first letter of a sentence or phrase should be capitalized.
   - Correct: "Manage streams"
   - Incorrect: "Manage Streams"
 - All proper nouns should be capitalized.
-  - Correct: "This is Zulip"
+  - Correct: "This is Aloha"
   - Incorrect: "This is zulip"
 - All common words like URL, HTTP, etc. should be written in their standard forms.
   - Correct: "URL"
   - Incorrect: "Url"

-The Zulip test suite enforces these capitalization guidelines in the web app codebase [in our test suite](../testing/testing.md#other-test-suites) (`./tools/check-capitalization`; `tools/lib/capitalization.py` has
+The Aloha test suite enforces these capitalization guidelines in the web app codebase [in our test suite](../testing/testing.md#other-test-suites) (`./tools/check-capitalization`; `tools/lib/capitalization.py` has